 Niles graduated Phi Beta Kappa from the University of Kentucky and received his master’s degree in Environmental Management from Duke University.
-He is a LEED Accredited Professional and holds a certificate in business administration from the University of Kentucky’s Gatton College of Business and Economics.
+He is a Leadership in Energy and Environmental Design Accredited Professional (LEED AP) and holds a certificate in business administration from the University of Kentucky’s Gatton College of Business and Economics.

 We'll send monthly updates on East Coast Greenway progress and people.

 Your support helps to develop this ambitious, 3,000-mile route, Canada to Key West.
 Your membership gift builds more protected miles that we can all enjoy, today and for generations to come.